What Is Traffic Violations Law?

 - Non-moving violations, such as parking in front of fire hydrant

-Most violations don’t require any kind of intent on the part of the driver, meaning: You didn’t have to speed on purpose.
-What matters is that you did speed.
-Because of this, violations have to be challenged based on the officer’s evidence-gathering procedures rather than on whether you had the necessary intent.
+Most violations don’t require any kind of intent on the part of the driver.
+For example, you didn’t have to speed on purpose; what matters is that you did speed.
+Violations have to be challenged based on the officer’s evidence-gathering procedures rather than on whether you had the necessary intent.

 Traffic violations are handled differently in each jurisdiction.
 For example, some jurisdictions issue only civil infractions that are payable by a fine and do not reflect on your criminal record.
 Other states criminalize speeding and other traffic violations, so they appear on your criminal record and can sometimes be punished with jail time.